 Chocolate is delicious in any form, so why melt it?
 By melting chocolate, you create a tool for dipping, topping, and decorating with chocolate.
 You also take a key step in following recipes for a wide range of goodies including chocolate icing, truffles, certain types of brownies and cupcakes, chocolate souffle, and much more.

 There are different types of chocolate for melting; before selecting your chocolate it's important to know whether it is specifically formulated to be melted for a chocolate fountain or to create a crispy coating.
+Chocolate chips will melt easily without the hassle of needing to chop up bars of chocolate.
 While these special formulations are delicious, they may not be appropriate for the recipe you've selected.

 Melting chocolate is not the same as tempering chocolate, although melting is a necessary step in the tempering process.
 Melting chocolate can be accomplished in a microwave or over a hot-water bath.

 Watch Now: How to Melt Chocolate Without a Microwave

 A microwave is a great tool for melting chocolate.
 If used properly, it can melt chocolate more quickly than a double boiler with minimal effort and mess.
 The most critical part of melting chocolate in the microwave is choosing an appropriate container.
 Ideally, you want to melt your chocolate in a microwave-safe bowl that remains cool or only slightly warm after several minutes of near-continuous microwaving.
 If the bowl is too hot for you to handle after it has been microwaved, it is too hot for your chocolate.
 If you have overheated your chocolate, immediately pour it into a cool bowl add chunks of unmelted chocolate, and stir continuously.